 UPDATE: We arrived home with about 40 hours worth of footage from the two months of filming.
 We’re pleased with what we captured.

-For me, the best part of the summer was the people we worked with.
+For us, the best part of the summer was the people we worked with.
 From our actors, to our production volunteers, to the business owners who offered their locations, to our wonderful friends and family – it was a pleasure to spend time with everyone.

 Here’s a slideshow of production photos: